 Bob Marley songs in ‘Get Up, Stand Up!
 The Bob Marley Story’

 The West End is no stranger to jukebox musicals.
 Singing superstars often find their discography enjoys a second lease of life, including ABBA with Mamma Mia and Carole King with Beautiful: The Carole King Musical.
-In 2021, audiences will be able to listen to Bob Marley's hits, thanks to the world premiere of Get Up, Stand Up!
+In 2021, audiences can now listen to Bob Marley's hits, thanks to the world premiere of Get Up, Stand Up!
 The Bob Marley Story at the Lyric Theatre.

-The Jamaican crooner is considered to be one of the pioneers of reggae and ska, with Arinzé Kene set to play the legendary artist.
+The Jamaican singer is considered to be one of the pioneers of reggae and ska, with Arinzé Kene originating the role of the legendary artist.
 Kene said it is "not only an honour to be able to spread Bob Marley's message further, but to get to be him for a little while is a lifelong dream come true."

-Get Up, Stand Up!
-The Bob Marley Story tickets are on sale now.
+Book Get Up, Stand Up!
+The Bob Marley Musical tickets on London Theatre.

 Bob Marley songs in Get Up, Stand Up!
 The Bob Marley Story